Teaching

 Plant Stress Biology

 Graduate course instructed by my colleague David Mendoza.
-This course covers the fundamental principles of abiotic and biotic plant stress agents and discusses methodologies for conducting research with these stress agents, both individually and in combination.
+This course covers the fundamental principles of abiotic and biotic plant stress and discusses methodologies for conducting plant research under different stress conditions, both individually and in combination.

 Jaime contributes to teaching a class on the roles of the cell wall in plant development and defense responses.
 The lecture covers topics such as cell wall architecture, cell wall signaling, responses to various cell wall components, and the different classes of cell wall receptors.